digst/OIOIDWS.Net/Source/Digst.OioIdws.Wsc/readme.txt

 How to use:
 Download package through NuGet.
 Open configuration file and fill out all {REQUIRED} attributes.
 Also fill out all {OPTIONAL} attributes or remove these if not needed.
 See configuration file Digst.OioIdws.Wsc.OioWsTrust.Configuration for details about each configuration element.

-The component exposes the following two method through the interface Digst.OioIdws.Wsc.ITokenService:
+The component has two implementations of the interface Digst.OioIdws.OioWsTrust.ITokenService which can be initialized runtime or through configuration:

-- SecurityToken GetToken();
-- SecurityToken GetToken(Configuration config);

-They can be used to obtain a token from STS and afterwards used for calling a WSP.

-The first method uses the configuration made in the config file.
-This method is appropriate when there only exist one client certificate and one WSP.

-The second method can be used when runtime configuration is needed.
-This can be useful in situations where multiple client certificates are in play (e.g. when using MOCES certificates) or WSC is using multiple WSP.

-After having fetched a token from STS, the token can be used for calling a WSP.
-The component does not cache the tokens.
-Hence, the WSC must itself implement caching support if needed.
+- TokenService: Retrieves a token from STS on each call
+- TokenServiceCache: Retrieves a token from STS and caches the token for the duration of the token life time.
+STS is only called again if the token is not present in the cache.

+Use the implementations through the Digst.OioIdws.OioWsTrust.ITokenService interface.
+- SecurityToken GetToken(): Use this method in the signature case scenario
+- SecurityToken GetTokenWithBootstrapToken(SecurityToken bootstrapToken): Use this method in the bootstrap token scenario.

 Logging:
 The component supports logging using the WSC's own logging framework.
 See Digst.OioIdws.Common.Logging.Configuration for details how to do this.
 Please notice that tokens are written out when using the Debug level.
 This could expose a security risk when bearer tokens with a valid life time are written to disk.
 Hence, do not use Debug level in production.